GoogleCloudPlatform/bigquery-utils/udfs/README.md

 ## Repo Folder to BigQuery Dataset Mappings

+> ![IMPORTANT]
-> Note: The UDF datasets listed below reside in US multi-region, but are also available in all other supported BigQuery locations as described in [Using the UDFs](#using-the-udfs) section.
+> The UDF datasets listed below reside in US multi-region, but are also available in all other supported BigQuery locations as described in [Using the UDFs](#using-the-udfs) section.

 | Repo Folder                                         | BigQuery UDF Dataset                                                                                       | Description                                                                                                                                                                                                                                                                                                                            |
 |-----------------------------------------------------|------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|